Financial education: Investing for Generation Z

-If you’re struggling to get on to the property ladder or pay off your student loan, investing in your twenties and early thirties can seem like a chore; according to a study by Bankrate.com just a third of millennials own stocks and shares
+If you’re struggling to get on to the property ladder or pay off your student loan, investing in your twenties and early thirties can seem like a chore; according to a study by Bankrate.com just a third of Generation Z and Millennials own stocks and shares: Guest post from Muckler

 However, Muckle is committed to encouraging as many people as possible to embrace savings and investment on the way to financial independence.